(a) Facility location. Any proposed new facility shall

 a separately licensed facility in a building with an existing licensed

-nonhealth care occupancy shall comply with Chapter 18 of the National
+care occupancy shall comply with Chapter 18 of the National Fire Protection

-Fire Protection Association 101, Code for Safety to Life from Fire
+Association 101, Code for Safety to Life from Fire in Buildings and

-and Physical Plant and Construction Requirements, respectively).
-The
+Plant and Construction Requirements, respectively).
+The facility shall

-facility shall comply with the requirements of this paragraph and
+comply with the requirements of this paragraph and any specific architectural

 (A) Special design provisions.
 Special provisions shall